Toronto Market Analysis

 As we turn to active listings, we need to be clear about what that means.
 The number used for active listings is the number of actual, currently for sale properties at the end of the month.
 This number is therefore comprised of the older listings already on the market at the start of the month, plus any new listings that didn’t sell in the month, less any older or new listings that did sell before the end of the month.

-April saw the number of active listings in Toronto increase, going up to 10,681 options for buyers as of the end of the month.
+August saw the number of active listings in Toronto decrease, going down to 10,891 options for buyers as of the end of the month.

 What does this predict?